yoreljenkins/baseline-checker/README.md

 ## Supported Properties

-The plugin includes compatibility data for common CSS features and can fetch additional data via API:
+The plugin includes compatibility data for common CSS features so you can add your own locally and can fetch additional data via API:

 - `grid` / `grid-template-columns` (Baseline - widely supported)
 - `flex` / `flexbox` (Baseline - widely supported)